niclim/TowerDefense/README.md

 * render information properly
 * move out html into components
 * Fix modal to vertically center (ugh)
+* make the styling nice

 ### TODO later
 * Come up with a better name than awesome TD
 * Think of a theme to go with the better name than awesome TD
 * Make some cool sprites
-* Get a better background (instead of using canvas to generate the background)
+* Get a better background (instead of using canvas to generate the background) - or implement path finding